User37som/libbitcoin/bx-input-sign.md

 ```
 The previous output script is at `transaction.outputs[0].script`.

 > There are isolated cases where the script cannot be obtained literally from this location, however this is sufficient in more recent transactions.
+In cases where the script is of a typical form, as in this case, it may be inferred from the address.

 The private key for the address `1JziqzXe...` of the previous output will be required for signing.
 The value is provided here for demonstration purposes.
 ```